-Paracord knots are different knots to bind paracord to either more cord/rope or bind it to an object.
+Paracord knots are different knots to bind a paracord to either more cord/rope or bind it to an object.
 There are six types of recognized paracord-specific knots.
-These types are useful because of the shape of paracord.
+These types are useful because of the shape of the paracord.
 You can also use certain paracord knots to make a long piece of paracord into a short bracelet that is both wearable and easy to handle.
 Many of the paracord projects are designed so that they unwind easily should you need an extra bit of rope in the middle of a hike.

 Things You Can Do With Paracord

-There are a variety of different projects that you can do with paracord.
+There are a variety of different projects that you can do with a paracord.
 Some of these projects utilize the six different paracord knots.
 These include:

-- RIfle slings
+- Rifle slings